 State Clean Power Plan Resources

 The publication of the final Clean Power Plan kicked off a multi-year process involving states, the electric industry, environmental and ratepayer advocacy groups, other stakeholders, and the EPA.
-By September 6, 2016, each state is expected to submit a final plan or request a two-year extension with a final deadline in 2018.
-An optional renewable energy and energy efficiency incentive program will begin in 2020, and the compliance period starts in 2022.
+Initially, the rule required each state to submit a final plan by September 6, 2016, or request a two-year extension with a final deadline in 2018.
+By 2020, an optional renewable energy and energy efficiency incentive program was scheduled to launch.
+The first compliance period was set to begin in 2022.

-If you do not see analysis of a legal implementation issue that you are pondering, tell us and we’ll do our best to generate that research or connect with a network of scholars to find answers.
+If you do not see analysis of a legal implementation question that you have, tell us and we’ll do our best to generate that research or connect with a network of scholars to find answers.

 |Constitutional Issues to Consider in Clean Power Plan Compliance, Part 2: The Dormant Commerce Clause